inodee/threathunting-spl/hunt-queries/Detecting_Beaconing.md

 # How to detect beaconing traffic with Splunk?
 I've seen people attempting to do that in many ways but mainly around [dataviz](https://pleasefeedthegeek.wordpress.com/2012/12/20/detecting-malware-beacons-using-splunk/), without using a more systematic approach.
-Besides the dashboard appeal, another reason for that lies in the fact users do not leverage or simply aren't aware about the power of `eventstats` and `streamstats` commands, sticking to `stats`command only.
+Besides the dashboard appeal, another reason for that lies in the fact users do not leverage or simply aren't aware about the power of `eventstats` and `streamstats` commands, sticking to `stats` command only.

 Here the approach basically combines all those commands plus plain, simple standard deviation formula to detect variance in the time differences within multiple similar consecutive connections.

 ## The scenario
 Assuming you are collecting proxy events (Squid, Bluecoat, IronPort, etc), one simple idea is to check the difference between similar connections established at different times.
-For that you may pick two entities from a connection, say *source host* and *URL*, and them calculate the delta (*_time*) between those connections.
+For that you may pick two attributes from a connection, say *source host* and *URL*, and them calculate the delta (*_time*) between those connections.

-For proxy events that are categorized (News, Search Engines, Sports, Adult, etc), you may even filter (in/out) what is more relevant or applicable to you or your environment.
-In case of firewall logs, the same applies but you may need to add extra entities to analize the flows (e.: source host, destination host and destination port).
+For proxy events that are categorized (News, Search Engines, Sports, Adult, etc), you may even filter (in/out) what is more relevant or applicable to your environment.
+In case of firewall logs, the same applies but you may need to add extra attributes to analize the flows (ex.: source host, destination host and destination port).

 ### The recipe
-Basically, assuming the last 24 hours as an example, the following instructions are being executed via SPL code:
+Basically, assuming the last 24 hours as an example, the following instructions are executed via SPL:

 1. Retrieve proxy events containing a non-null URL;
 2. Sort them by time (epoch);